 The 592 subjects were the human-equivalent ages of 3 to 12 years old.
 Primate brainstems and limbic systems are fully-developed BEFORE these ages.

 The researchers skipped over potential evidence for the important contributions of epigenetic factors to “the later life risk to develop anxiety and depression” that change the studied brain areas during womb-life, infancy, and early childhood.
 Studies such as:

 - Epigenetic changes in the developing brain change behavior

 - Stress in early life can alter physiology and behavior across the entire lifespan

 - A developing fetus adapts to being constantly stressed by an anxious mother.

 - When these adaptations persist after birth, they may present as physiological and behavioral maladaptations of the infant and young child to a non-stressful environment.

-- Later in life, these enduring changes may be among the causes of symptoms such as the anxious overreactions this study found.
+- Later in life, these enduring changes may be among the causes of symptoms such as the anxious overreactions the current study found.

 http://www.pnas.org/content/112/29/9118.full “Intergenerational neural mediators of early-life anxious temperament”